cookerolo/standchr/README.md

 # standchr
-Function to check if a string only have standard characters written in js for Google Spreadsheet.
+Function to check if a string has standard characters, written in js.

 It returns true if the string has western alphabet letters, white space or "-".
 Otherwise it returns false.

+Done for Google Spreadsheets in mind.